Why give corporate gifts?

 It might sound obvious, but men and women are different and may have different preferences when it comes to gifting.
 With the exception of experience gifts, there really is no one size fits all solution.

 Is cost a major factor in your choice?

-Also, giving giving gifts of different value can also cause problems and be seen as preferential treatment if the client with the lower value gift gets wind of the fact.
+Also, giving gifts of different values can also cause problems and be seen as preferential treatment if the client with the lower value gift gets wind of the fact.

 What is the level of your relationship with the client – long-time or new?

 One golden rule of corporate gift-giving is to never forget the people who have really helped your business to grow.
 These are the ones who were perhaps fundamental to your success in the early years, or when times were difficult.

 There are some companies who like to give onboarding gifts for new clients, however, these gifts are usually the same for all new clients until their value as a customer can be established.

 Does the gift need to be personalized – company or personal logos?